Skip to content

 • Cross-dataset observability

-• Future batch-level governance rules
+• Batch-level governance rules

-🔧 10.
+🔧 11.
 Best-Effort Guarantees

 Execution observability is best-effort by design.